Symptoms — irregular periods

 the demands on your endocrine system.

-We’ve seen thousands of women regain their natural menstrual cycles with a
+Women can regain their natural menstrual cycles with a

 few healthy dietary modifications, pharmaceutical-grade nutritional supplements,